 Best Advanced Snowshoes

-They’re designed to withstand the wear and tear of going off trail or being in harsh conditions.
-Snowshoes in this category also often have optional heel risers which helps reduce strain on your calves when you are making steep ascents.
+They’re designed to withstand the wear and tear of going off-trail in harsh conditions.
+Snowshoes in this category also often have optional heel risers which help reduce strain on your calves on steep ascents.
 If you think you are going to get serious about snowshoeing, you’ll be able to grow with snowshoes in this category.

 You might feel a little awkward at first, but once you get into your groove, it will start to feel more natural.

-Tips on How to Find a Snowshoeing Trail
+How to Find Snowshoeing Trails

 When you are first starting out, an established trail provides a gentle surface with a clear path for beginner to intermediate snowshoers to enjoy the outdoors all year long.
 Once you’ve got more experience and are comfortable with navigation, you can venture a little further off the trail.

 Being safe while you’re out on the trail or in the backcountry is a huge factor when it comes to learning how to snowshoe.
 We recommend that first-time snowshoers find a buddy and stick to well-marked trails, like cross-country trails.

 What to Pack For Your First Snowshoeing Trek

-- If you are snowshoeing where there is no cell phone service, we always recommend bringing a communication device that you can use to call for help in case of an emergency
+- If you are snowshoeing where there is no cell phone service, we always recommend bringing a communication device that you can use to call for help in case of an emergency.